 WHAT DADS SHOULD READ FIRST: My Son Suffers From Sleep Anxiety

-If you’re looking for a dad website full of practical advice on how to be a father possible, How To Be A Dad isn’t what you’re looking for.
+If you’re looking for a dad website full of practical advice on how to be a father possible, How To Be A Dad isn’t your website.

-The duo isn’t experts in “dadology.”
-They aren’t even sure such a thing exists.
-They’re just here to tell you that being a parent sometimes means experiencing things without an authority, letting love and humor get you through.
+He’s just here to tell you that being a parent means experiencing things without authority, letting love and humor get you through.

-For those other times, they recommend a sturdy helmet.
+For those other times, he recommends a sturdy helmet.